rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 To install it in other platforms, you can watch [this section in the pipenv docs](https://pipenv-fork.readthedocs.io/en/latest/install.html#installing-pipenv).

 ### Creating Virtual Environments
-Now let's see how to create a virtual environment for a Python project.
-Go to the project folder:
+Now, let's look at how to create a virtual environment for a Python project.
+First, go to the project folder:

 ```
 cd ~/path/to/the/project/folder